persistentsystems/corda-did-method/readme.md

 The Corda DID method achieves proof-of-ownership of a *document* by requiring proof-of-ownership of the *keys* contained in the document.

-To implement that, any DID document must be be wrapped in an envelope.
+To implement that, any DID document must be wrapped in an envelope.
 This envelope must contain signatures by all private keys associated with the public keys contained in the documents.

 ![Corda DID API](did_envelope.svg)